alrekr/AcmeCorporation/readme.md

 ## Persistance

-The below example configuration creates a user AcmeRaffleWriter, which is created with these permissions:
+The below example configuration creates a user `AcmeRaffleWriter`, which is created with these permissions:

 - insert and read permissions to the `acme.RaffleParticipant` table, and
-- insert, read and update permissions to the `acme.RaffleEntry` table.
+- insert and read permissions to the `acme.RaffleEntry` table.

 ### Example database setup script